 For Hong Kong International Airport Midfield Concourse we introduced numerous sustainable measures with strong focus on energy and cost saving green design.
 Systems were designed to maximise efficiency and sustainability, including using recycled water for cooling and seawater for flushing, photovoltaic solar panels for energy generation, and high-performance glazing to reduce the need for air conditioning.

 This short animation looks at the relationship between aviation and climate change.

 Smarter and more streamlined

-Arup’s innovation in technology, acoustics, security, IT and communications, integrated transport, logistics and infrastructure design gives our aviation clients a leading edge, particularly in automation of the passenger process.
+Arup’s innovation in technology, acoustics, security, IT and communications, integrated transport, operations consulting, and infrastructure design gives our aviation clients a leading edge, particularly in automation of the passenger process.